 The number one reason I have seen hydroponic plants struggle is the water gets cold.
-The temp should be in the 72-76 degree F. Cold water will cause the growth the slow or even stop.
-This is easily remedied by heating the water back up.
+The temperature should be 72-76 degrees F. Cold water will cause the growth to slow or even stop, and this is easily remedied by heating the water back up.

 Put a fish tank heater in your water solution to regulate the temperature without any work.
-Fish tanks are typically heated to the mid 70s so it works perfectly in these systems.
-I think that using fish tanks as a basic system can be one of the easiest ways together started with hydroponics.
+Fish tanks are typically heated to the mid-70s, so it works perfectly in these systems.
+Using fish tanks as a basic system can be one of the easiest ways to start with hydroponics.

 Keep an eye on the PH.

 The easy and cheap way to test is with fish tank test strips.
-There are lots of ways to deal with high or low PH.
-Not a concern in single plant bottles.
+There are many ways to deal with high or low PH and not a concern in single plant bottles.
 In a bigger system, you should check the PH every month or so.